Start 2020 by setting financial goals that will serve you this year and well into the new decade.

 Creating a financial plan for the new decade means thinking strategically about your savings and investments—that is, tying them to specific, intermediate-term goals, such as saving for a down payment on a car or a vacation place.
-“To get from point A to point B, you need to be thoughtful and methodical,” Booker says.
 Knowing your goals, and how long you have to reach them, will help you figure out, for example, whether to put money into savings or to invest it.

 A typical market cycle is five to seven years, so if you need the money in less time than that, consider putting it in savings—especially if you plan to completely fund the goal yourself and don’t need to rely on your money growing significantly.
 That strategy could be right for goals like taking a big trip abroad, tackling a home-improvement project or even making a down payment on a home in the next several years.
 For longer-term goals, such as funding retirement or college costs, investing is often a smart strategy.

 The benefit of having a view of the next 10 years is that you can adjust for market volatility or unplanned life events that can occur in the short-term, such as illness or job loss.
-“There will inevitably be bumps along the way, so think ahead of time about how you will address them,” Booker says.
+Have a plan for how you'll deal with financial emergencies, and even when they happen from time to time, remember to keep your longer-term goals in sight.
 Whether it’s helping your adult child pay for their wedding in two years or starting a business in 10, be proactive about setting milestones—and remember to course-correct along the way.

 Longer-Term Financial Goals